 Belyuen Community Government Council is committed to pursuing constitutional and electoral boundary reform that supports the long-term sustainability of the council and the Belyuen community.
 During 2019 the Council prepared documents and invited widespread community consultation on the future amalgamation with the Coomalie Community Government Council.
-A combined working group was formed, and a proposal presented to the Minister in late 2019.
+A combined working was formed, and a proposal presented to the Minister in late 2019.

-The Council is committed to this vision and continues to work cooperatively with Coomalie Community Government Council and the Department of Chief Minister and Cabinet to progress actions towards future amalgamation.
+The Council is committed to this vision and continues to work cooperatively with Coomalie Community Government Council and the Department of Local Government to progress actions towards future amalgamation.

 The Belyuen Community Government Council has undertaken a review to assess the adequacy of the constitutional arrangements presently in place and whether they provide the most effective representation for the council area.
-The review complied with Section 23 of the Local Government Act 2008.
+The review was undertaken in accordance with Section 23 of the Local Government Act 2008.

 Council resolved at their 28th July 2020 meeting that the current constitutional arrangements still provide effective electoral representation and that there be no proposed changes to the current constitutional arrangements.
-A copy of this report is available for download from the Council's website via https://www.belyuen.nt.gov.au/other-publications/review-of-constitutional-arrangements or, by request, at the Council Office.
+A copy of this report is available for download from the Council's website or, by request, at the Council Office.